 A bill that would increase the penalties assessed to companies that violate safety guidelines, resulting in death, will get a committee hearing next Tuesday.
 Whether it gets the vote it needs to advance is still uncertain.

-INDIANAPOLIS (WPTA21) – In an Indiana House Labor Committee meeting Tuesday morning, State Rep. Martin Carbaugh suggested an amendment to a worker’s compensation bill (HB
+In an Indiana House Labor Committee meeting Tuesday morning, State Rep. Martin Carbaugh suggested an amendment to a worker’s compensation bill (HB 1182).
+The amendment would raise the funeral payout should a worker die on the job.

 A state lawmaker on Monday afternoon filed legislation to revise Indiana’s workers’ compensation system and penalties for workplace safety violations for the first time in three decades.
 The legislation addresses key concerns raised by a recent ABC21 “Digging Deeper” series of reports.